samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Battle of Emridy Meadows

 Seven years ago, knights and soldiers from Furyondy, the Archclericy of Veluna, the Viscounty of Verbobonc, and the elven kingdom of Celene formed an alliance to repel an evil horde that had gathered in the grassy fields south of the Velverdyva River.
 This clash of armies—arguably the greatest seen in Eastern Oerik—was called the Battle of Emridy Meadows.
 The forces of evil were smashed, and their remnants were driven back into the dungeons under their stronghold, the Temple of Elemental Evil.
 The forces of good, under the command of Prince Thrommel IV of Furyondy, besieged the temple, which fell in a fortnight.
-Only a few of the temple’s wicked leaders escaped, and it is suspected that these individuals were responsible for the subsequent kidnapping of the prince.
+Only a few of the temple's wicked leaders escaped, and it is suspected that these individuals were responsible for the subsequent kidnapping of the prince.

 Prince Thrommel was engaged to marry Lady Jolene, a priest from a prominent noble family of Veluna.
 Their marriage would have united Furyondy and Veluna as a single entity, with the canon of Veluna ruling in matters spiritual and the king of Furyondy ruling in matters temporal.
 This combined state, with its powerful elf allies in Celene, could wage a steady war against the evil plaguing Eastern Oerik.
-The prince’s disappearance has stalled these plans.
+The prince's disappearance has stalled these plans.

 #### The Rise of Iuz

-Iuz is the offspring of the demon lord Graz’zt and a human archmage named Iggwilv.
+Iuz is the offspring of the demon lord Graz'zt and a human archmage named Iggwilv.
 For ages, he ruled the lands from the Howling Hills to Lake Whyestil, naming his domain after himself.
-These lands are so despoiled and dangerous that the otherwise fierce nomads of the Hunting Lands and Wegwiur pass through the Cold Marshes rather than enter the merest edge of Iuz’s realm.
+These lands are so despoiled and dangerous that the otherwise fierce nomads of the Hunting Lands and Wegwiur pass through the Cold Marshes rather than enter the merest edge of Iuz's realm.

-Iuz’s evil reign was interrupted by a sixty-five-year imprisonment in the dungeon under Castle Greyhawk.
+Iuz's evil reign was interrupted by a sixty-five-year imprisonment in the dungeon under Castle Greyhawk.
 During his absence, the Kingdom of Furyondy and its allies prospered, while the land of Iuz was overrun with evil bandits and monsters.
-Iuz’s absence turned him into a legend and attracted a host of new followers, whose misplaced faith invested him with the power of a demigod.
+Iuz's absence turned him into a legend and attracted a host of new followers, whose misplaced faith invested him with the power of a demigod.

 Upon winning his freedom, Iuz had no trouble reclaiming his homeland.
 He forged tenuous alliances with the leaders of the Bandit Kingdoms and the Horned Society, whom he controls through terror.
 With their aid, he aims to destroy his neighbors and lay waste to the Free City of Greyhawk.

 Since the resurgence of Iuz, the northern quarter of the Vesve Forest and the eastern part of the Howling Hills have become filled with marauders and monsters.
-While the Wegwiur battle Iuz’s forces in the Howling Hills, scouts and troops from Furyondy join forces with Highfolk’s defenders to drive out the Vesve Forest’s evil inhabitants.
+While the Wegwiur battle Iuz's forces in the Howling Hills, scouts and troops from Furyondy join forces with Highfolk's defenders to drive out the Vesve Forest's evil inhabitants.

 #### Central Flanaess Culture

-The culture of the Central Flanaess is a result of the long imposition of the Great Kingdom’s rule over a variety of peoples living in close proximity.
-These peoples, by and large, share the Great Kingdom’s practical, hardworking values, and they rely on the family and local community, rather than the might of nations and armies.
-They have a strong egalitarian streak unlike the Great Kingdom’s strict social hierarchy, and (beyond the domains of Iuz and the Horned Society) they have little tolerance for would-be tyrants or aloof nobility.
+The culture of the Central Flanaess is a result of the long imposition of the Great Kingdom's rule over a variety of peoples living in close proximity.
+These peoples, by and large, share the Great Kingdom's practical, hardworking values, and they rely on the family and local community, rather than the might of nations and armies.
+They have a strong egalitarian streak unlike the Great Kingdom's strict social hierarchy, and (beyond the domains of Iuz and the Horned Society) they have little tolerance for would-be tyrants or aloof nobility.
 Amid a large number of free cities and confederations, the monarchies of Furyondy and Celene are far more democratic in practice than those in other regions.

 Typical dress in the Central Flanaess includes a tunic of varying length, sometimes worn with close-fitting trousers.
 A cape or cloak, usually featuring patterns of ovals or diamonds, completes the ensemble.
 The cuisine of the Central Flanaess uses rice and potatoes alongside cheese and meat that is typically boiled or roasted.